ZriibT/Zriibt/README.md

 🎓 Electronics Student | 🛡️ Cybersecurity Enthusiast | 🐧 Linux Explorer

 Hello!
-I'm Mr. Zarbout — an electronics student with a strong curiosity for technology, cybersecurity, and open-source tools.
+I'm Saif Eddine AKA (" Zarbout ") — an electronics student with a strong curiosity for technology, cybersecurity, and open-source tools.
 I'm passionate about understanding how systems work from the circuit board to the command line.

 💡 **Interests & Focus Areas:**
 - Cybersecurity fundamentals & ethical hacking